 - Internal collaboration through Meets and Docs.
 If several team members need to inspect documents, it’s a lot faster on a cloud-based solution like G Suite.

-- Data security taken care of.
+- Data security solved.
 Google manages the security of everything you keep on G Suite apps.
 Because you have centralized control through the Admin dashboard, devices can be lost or employees can leave and your security isn’t compromised.

 - IT dealt with.
 Most small businesses don’t have specialized IT staff, and when something goes wrong it can take an expensive forever to fix.
-With G Suite you don’t need to worry about setup or updates, Google maintains it and adding or removing users is done through the dashboard in a couple of clicks.
-Plus their support really is solid.
+With G Suite you don’t need to worry about setup or updates, Google maintains everything for you.
+Also, adding or removing users is done through the dashboard in a couple of clicks.
+Plus their support is really solid.

 - Integrations.
-G Suite integrates with sales, marketing, project management, and other tools pretty seamlessly, so you don’t have to drop the tools you’re already using.
+G Suite integrates with sales, marketing, project management, and other tools seamlessly.
+So you don’t have to drop the tools you’re already using.

 Start-ups go through everything fast, so they need agile solutions.
-Unlike a lot of SMBs, start-ups aren’t going to stay small, so they need a solution that works now when there are 10 people in the office, and that will work at each stage of the roadmap through to $1m+ in annual revenue and more.
+Unlike a lot of SMBs, start-ups aren’t going to stay small, so they need a solution that works now when there are 10 people in the office and later on when there’s 1000 people.
 G Suite Basics is an ideal match for the requirements of a small start-up:

 - Integrations mean more when you’re looking at using a bigger, more versatile stack.
 Start-ups face challenges when they start hiring for specific roles beyond the core founding team, but those roles can be facilitated with applications that tightly integrate with the core G Suite Basics toolkit.
 CRMs that integrate with Calendar and Gmail support the transition to a real sales team taking the place of the founder calling everyone she knows.
 Trello or Wrike will communicate with Gmail, Calendar, and Docs to support the transition to larger projects with more participants.